 where the last letter of each computational name indicates the grid point considered and r_a is the earth radius (defined in phycst.F90 along with all universal constants).
-Note that the horizontal position of and scale factors at w-points are exactly equal to those of t-points, thus no specific arrays are defined at w-points.

 FIGURE 4.4: Comparison of (a) traditional definitions of grid-point position and grid-size in the vertical, and (b) analytically derived grid-point position and scale factors.
 For both grids here, the same w-point depth has been chosen but in (a) the t-points are set half way between w-points while in (b) they are defined from an analytical function : $z(k) = 5(k-1/2)^3 - 45(k-1/2)^2 + 140(k-1/2) - 150$.
 Note the resulting difference between the value of the grid-size Δ_k and those of the scale factor e_k .